 PandemiDiarios is a microgrant program to support students, academic professionals, and community-based artists and practitioners in producing creative works reflecting on the human experience of the current COVID-19 pandemic.
-Read about the summer 2020 participating artists and creative projects below.

 The term pandemidiarios comes from blending “pandemic” and “diarios” (diaries).
 Diarios are where the stories of ourselves are written.
 They are where we express our frustrations, hopes, and visions for the future.
 For some it is a therapeutic process, and for others a way to capture the moment or keep a record of day to day life.